 On-page SEO refers to all the measures taken directly within your website to improve its search engine rank.
-Examples of this include optimizing content and improving meta descriptions and title tags.
+Examples of this include optimizing helpful content and improving meta description and title tag.

-Keyword research is the starting point for any digital marketing campaign.
-It entails discovering popular words and phrases (keywords) your audience types into search engines when searching online.
+Keyword research is the starting point for any internet marketing campaign.
+It entails discovering popular words and phrases (target keywords) your audience types into search engines when searching online.

 These keywords heavily impact how your WordPress site’s pages are organized and shaped (information architecture) and how you talk about your business online.
 Conducting keyword research helps you develop a detailed understanding of your potential customers, what they’re searching for, the problems they’re looking to solve, and how you—your products and services—can meet their needs.

-You can’t write effective web copy or develop content marketing campaigns without doing keyword research as it informs your entire digital marketing strategy.
+You can’t write effective web copy or develop content marketing campaigns without doing keyword research as it informs your entire internet marketing strategy.

 Alt tags are metadata that offer descriptions of web images for search engines and visually impaired screen readers.
 Whenever you upload an image to your WordPress site, it should always be accompanied by alt text.

 You can add alt text to any image on WordPress under “Image settings” on “blocks.”
 A plugin like Alt Text Tool also makes it easy to find images that need to be optimized.
 The prescribed way to write alt text is to sufficiently describe what an image is about without keyword stuffing.

 If you close your eyes and have someone read the text to you, you should be able to imagine a reasonably accurate version of the image.
 The idea is to be descriptive and precise.
 For example: